 The 16-19 bursary does not provide childcare funding, please refer to the Care to Learn website for under 20 childcare funding.

 Applications can be made throughout the Academic year.
-Students complete an application form available from their Progress Tutor.
+Students complete an application form available from their Progress Tutor to to download below.
 The completed application form is assessed and students are notified by letter if they are eligible for support.